top of page

 The following are among the factors considered by the Foundation when evaluating an organization that submits a grant application:

-• Submission of a viable Project/Program Abstract and Budget that demonstrates financial need and meets the Grant Guidelines and Policies.
+• Submission of a viable Project/Program Abstract and Budget that demonstrates: Support for the Foundation’s efforts to fulfill its Mission; Financial need; Meets Grant Guidelines and Policies.

 • Financial transparency and accountability;

-• Good governance - a committed and advocating board; Good management from the staff;
+• Good governance - committed and advocating board; Good management from the staff;

 • Evidence of sound strategic planning.